![]() |

 One can describe this energy converter, or heat engine, as a heat exchanger which transforms part of the heat to pressure pulses of a desired frequency.
 This pulse rate, in turn, may drive pistons, diaphragms, or anything that can utilize pressure pulses. |

-is perhaps everywhere where there is surplus heating, cooling towers or heat
+This new energy converter will have many applications, but the first market is perhaps everywhere where there is surplus heating, cooling towers or heat exchangers to dissipate heat. |

 |